ga-wdi-boston/game-project-api/README.md

 # A Tic-tac-toe data store API

 An API to store tic-tac-toe game state and let two players compete across the internet.
-It allows players to register as uses of the API and play against other registered users.
+It allows players to register as users of the API and play against other registered users.

 The API does not currently validate game states.